-Ted Hawkins, Pastoral Council Chairperson, spoke at all Masses about the need to make room in our pews for the many new families that have joined this past year and will be joining in the next few years.
-Here are the main points from his talk:
+The current need is to make room in our pews for the many new families that have joined this past year and will be joining in the next few years.
+Here are the main points of our “growing” needs:

 - We have seen a net increase of 100 new families per year – which works out to about 350 new parishioners.
 We want all members of our community to experience a sense of welcoming and hospitality – whether that is a friendly “Hello” at the door or help finding a seat.

 - The current pool of volunteer ushers / greeters isn’t large enough to adequately handle these near-capacity crowds.
 The option of adding another weekend Mass really is not a viable option as there are no other priests who can assist us with one additional Mass a weekend.
 Most of the weekends during the spring through fall, Fr.
 Vince has a wedding on Saturday and usually three baptisms each weekend; he is not able to add another Mass on Sunday mornings.